(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 the least, a disappointment to me as an international student in the country.
 I

-had never expected anything like this prior to my coming, knowing long ago that
+had never expected anything like this before I came, knowing long ago that

-English has been taught and learned in India for more than a century.
+English had been taught and learned in India for over a century.
 Moreover,

 I so reliably used to think that English would be the only language for